Dhruvam1111/VersionForge/README.md

 # VersionForge

-VersionForge is a lightweight, educational version-control system implemented in C. It implements core VCS concepts — repository initialization, commits, branching, checkouts, merging, rebasing, and[...]
+VersionForge is a compact, educational distributed version-control system written in C. It implements core VCS building blocks — repository initialization, object storage and hashing, commits, branching, checkouts, merging, and rebasing — plus a simple client/server push/pull protocol for sharing objects.
+The codebase is intentionally small and readable, making VersionForge well suited for learning, experimenting, and prototyping version-control ideas.

 ## Authors ✨
 - Dhruvam Panchal (202401415)